 User-friendliness, great design and thousands of features mean nothing if the app makes you wade through the thicket or directs you to a highway where cyclists are not allowed.

-You want something that can easily calculate the fastest route when your schedule is tight but can also suggest the most bike-friendly and pleasant trail.
-An app that considers climbs and road quality will make the planning process smoother and uncomplicated.
+You want something that can easily calculate the fastest route when your schedule is tight but also suggest the most bike-friendly and pleasant trail.
+An app that considers climbs and road quality will simplify the planning process.

 Never rely on any automatic route planner 100 %.
 Bear in mind that the weather in the mountains can make some roads and trails dangerous and that the maps are not always up to date.